Skip to content

 - world_model.py # Implementation related to the world model

-- llm_api.py # unified entry point for all LLM APIs from various LLM providers
+- llm_api.py # Unified entry point for all LLM APIs from various providers

 - evaluate

-- evaluations.py # Results statistics for a single model
+- evaluations.py # Statistics for evaluating a single model

 - analysis.py # Calls evaluations.py to analyze and compare multiple models simultaneously and saves the results in results/summary

-- serving/* # Local deployment of LLM, we use powerful vllm for local deployment
+- serving/* # Local deployment of LLMs; we use powerful vLLM for local deployment

-- baselines/* # Implementation of baseline algorithms, we use official implementation of each baselines
+- baselines/* # Implementations of baseline algorithms; we use the official implementations

 - utils.py